What is a Poison Test?

 Below are the steps to conduct a poison test:

-- First of all, mix the OK and Defect parts according to the Poison test sheet.
-(Take the OK part at least 50 and the defective part takes 10%).
-Before mixing, mark the defective parts as not visible to the inspector.
+- First, mix the OK and Defective parts according to the Poison test sheet.
+(Take the OK part at least 50 numbers and the defective part 10%) Before mixing, mark the defective parts as not visible to the inspector.

 - Then give the bin to the final inspector to check.